-“I share with you some of the best places…”
+Aislinn shares with you some of her best places

-“Hello!
-I’m Ash, I’m from Kenya and I am currently studying medicine in Ireland.
+I like to give some local advice about Dublin.
+I´m from Kenya and currently studying medicine in Ireland.
 My degree can be quite stressful at times so I love to unwind by escaping to anywhere and everywhere.
 My favourite trip so far was to Malaysia last year.
 I was lucky enough to be there during Chinese New Year, which we celebrated at a massive festival in Penang that was full of culture and terrific food.
 It was fantastic!
 I also think you can’t beat a few days of relaxing on the beaches in Kenya… though perhaps I am biased.

 When I am not studying or traveling you will most likely find me in a bohemian coffee shop trying to take artsy photographs of food”.